-Many motion-planning algorithms rely on the notions of configuration and configuration space.
-A configuration of a robot identifies neighboring cells, including the initial and final conditions.
+Cell decomposition methods rely on the partition of the configuration space into a finite number of regions, in each of which collision-free paths can be found easily.
+The motion-planning problem then is translated into the problem of finding a sequence of neighboring cells, including the initial and final conditions.5

 In roadmap methods a network of collision-free connecting paths is constructed, which spans the free configuration space (i.e., the subset of the configuration space that does not result in collisions with obstacles).
 The path-planning problem then reduces to finding paths connecting the initial and final configuration to the roadmap and then selecting a sequence of paths on the roadmap.
-There are the position of all of its points with respect to an inertial reference frame.
-We will assume that such a configuration can be described by a finite number of parameters.
-The configuration space is the set figuration space into a finite number of regions, in each of which collision-freepaths can be found easily.
-The motion-planning problem then is translated into the problem of finding a sequence of several methods for building such a roadmap, among which we can mention visibility graphs and Voronoi diagrams.
+There are several methods for building such a roadmap, among which we can mention visibility graphs^{6,7} and Voronoi diagrams.8